circleci/circleci-docs/jekyll/_cci2/faq.md

 On the Performance plan, when you reach 5% of your remaining credits, you will be refilled 10% of your credits.
 For example, If your monthly package size is 25,000 credits, you will automatically be refilled 2,500 credits when you reach 1,250 remaining credits.

-#### What happens to my credits if I upgrade to a new plan?
-{:.no_toc}

-If you upgrade within Seed, the rates are exactly the same.
-If you upgrade to Performance, credits rollover from your Seed plan.

 #### Do credits expire?
 {:.no_toc}
 **Performance Plan**: Credits expire one year after purchase.
 Unused credits will be forfeited when the account subscription is canceled.